Greta Thunberg and other activists detained as Israeli military intercepts Gaza-bound aid ships

 GSF said on Telegram one vessel was “deliberately rammed” while two others were “targeted with water cannons.”
 It posted a video it said showed the Yulara vessel being hit with water cannons, adding that nobody on board was harmed.

-Israel’s foreign ministry said several vessels had been “safely stopped” and their passengers were being “transferred to an Israeli port.”
+Israel’s foreign ministry said several vessels had been “safely stopped,” later adding that their passengers were being transported to Israel “where their deportation procedures to Europe will begin.”

 GSF called Israel’s interception of the boats “an illegal attack on unarmed humanitarians.”